-- 2. The Agency shall ensure that it is not seen as representing the Union position to an outside audience or as committing the Union to international cooperation. - 3.
-The Commission may, in agreement with the Management Board and the relevant committee, invite representatives of international organisations with an interest in the harmonisation of technical requirements applicable to medicinal products for human use and to veterinary medicinal products to participate as observers in the work of the Agency.
+2. The Agency shall ensure that it is not seen as representing the Union position to an outside audience or as committing the Union to international cooperation.
+The arrangements and cooperation carried out by the Agency shall not amount to representing a Union position to an outside audience or as to committing the Union to international cooperation.

+3. The Commission may, in agreement with the Management Board and the relevant committee, invite representatives of international organisations with an interest in the harmonisation of technical requirements applicable to medicinal products for human use and to veterinary medicinal products to participate as observers in the work of the Agency.
 The conditions for participation shall be determined in advance by the Commission.